fmarotta/telegram-bots/README.md

 I developed this bot mostly because I was tired of compulsively looking for new emails (for example for my exam results...).
 Now
 I know that if I have a new email, my bot will tell me.

+NOTE: if you have a google account, you have to allow access to less secure apps in order for the program to work.

 ### rss
 I also was tired of compulsively looking for updates in some RSS feeds.
 This last (so far) bot connects to an RSS URL, and if there is a new post since the last time the program has checked, it sends me the content of the post.